Catering Inventory Management: Tips to Reduce Waste & Save Money

 - Calculate the dollar value of your total inventory

 This baseline becomes your reference point.
 Repeat full counts monthly or biweekly.
+Many experienced caterers schedule counts on Sunday evenings before the work week begins, creating a consistent rhythm that catches discrepancies early.

 Organize Your Storage